-While Wiseau craves spotlight (as he does in real life), it’s Sestero that deserves more applause.
+While Tommy Wiseau craves spotlight, it’s Greg Sestero that deserves more applause

-Sestero’s role is more withdrawn, closer to his own characteristics.
+Greg Sestero’s role is more withdrawn, closer to the actor’s real personality.
 Jon’s both grateful and afraid, lurked into a spider’s web, but unsure whether the spider wants to eat him or keep as a pet.
 Gradually, things escalate, and a lot of nonsense takes place on the way too.
 That, however, paints the film in even more vivid colors.
 Things can pretty weird, but they always remain within the general quirkiness of the entire undertaking.

 Hate Grade: 3.5/10